minvws/nl-covid19-data-dashboard/README.md

 `yarn download`
 This downloads the latest data files from the production server and places the data in the right folder.

+`yarn validate-json`
+This validates the date downloaded by the `yarn download` command against the JSON schemas in the `schema` directory.

+`yarn validate-single <schema-name> <json-file>`
+This validates a single JSON file from the `public/json` folder against the given schema.

+`yarn generate-typescript`
+Generates the `src/types/data.d.ts` file based on the JSON schemas.

+`yarn test`
+Runs the unit test suite.

+`yarn e2e`
+Runs the Cypress tests against a development build

+`yarn e2e:release`
+Runs the Cypress tests against a production build